 Phones are essential to people for all sorts of reasons, but even if your device has the biggest battery, it's pretty much worthless if it has no juice.
 This is why having multiple ways to keep your phone going is helpful, and knowing how to charge your phone using solar power gives you even more freedom.
-A typical way to power these slabs of technology is by plugging them into an outlet at your home or office, possibly with a battery pack that was charged the same way.
-However, this option fails if the power is out or you're away from an outlet.
+A typical way to power these slabs of technology is by plugging them into a fast USB-C wall charger at your home or office, possibly with an excellent battery pack that was charged the same way.
+However, even this option fails if the power is out or you're away from an outlet.

 Putting the sun to work

 First off is to use a portable battery pack that comes with a built-in solar panel, or in the case of my personal favorite, panels.
-I have a FEELLE 24000 mAh solar power bank that has been a stalwart in my travel bag, whether I'm hiking in the mountains or hanging out in the backyard.
+I have a Tekpluze 30,000 mAh solar power bank that has been in my travel bag, whether I'm camping or hanging out in the backyard.
 There are a lot of benefits of a battery pack that can be recharged using the sun.
 Because modern phones have large batteries, using a high-capacity battery pack means you'll have multiple recharges for your phone, even when the sun is hiding.

 See, charging via solar is great, but it isn't the fastest way to get your phone's battery topped off.
-Because most compact-sized solar panels are small and can only catch so much sun, the output it can be capable of is also small.
-While a lot of solar battery packs have one panel, the pack from FEELLE, pictured above, is great because it has three panels that fold out to gather more sunlight.
+Because most compact-sized solar panels are small and can only catch so much sun, the output it's capable of is also small.
+While many solar battery packs have one panel, the pack from FEELLE, pictured above, is great because it has three panels that fold out to gather more sunlight.
 I take mine along on mountain hikes.

 Letting a quality battery pack like the Tekpluze or FEELLE kick out higher wattage to your phone so you can get back to using it is great.
-Then the sun can slowly top off your battery pack while you don't need to use it.
+Then the sun can slowly top off your battery pack while you aren't using it.

 The other option for solar charging is to use a setup designed for outputting higher power levels specifically to charge your phone.
-As mentioned above, to catch more rays from the sun you need more surface area.
-Something like the BigBlue 28W solar charger will catch plenty of sunshine with its larger panels.
+As mentioned above, to catch more rays from the sun, you need more surface area.
+Something like the Anker 515 24W solar charger will catch plenty of sunshine with its larger panels.

-Both the FEELLE solar battery back and the BigBlue are both water and shock-resistant, designed to be on adventures outdoors.
-With the FEELLE you also get a built-in LED flashlight to go along with the massive battery pack.
+The solar battery packs and the Anker 515 are both water- and shock-resistant, designed to be on adventures outdoors.
+With the Tekpluze and FEELLE, you also get a built-in LED flashlight to go along with the massive battery pack.
 Each of these chargers also has multiple USB ports for charging more than one device at a time.

 Save it for later